rio/enabling-experimentation-talk/README.md

     ![Trust authors](./assets/trust-authors.png)

 1. Optionally change the color theme to something you like by clicking on the `Browse Color Themes` button.
 Or by clicking on the cog wheel in the bottom left corner then navigate to `Themes -> Color Theme`

     ![Color theme button](./assets/color-theme-button.png)
     ![Color theme menu](./assets/color-theme-menu.png)

 ## Taking a look around

+Now that you're in your very own environment lets take a look around by running some commands.

 1. Open a new terminal into the enabling experimentation repo by right clicking the folder on the left and selecting `Open in Integrated Terminal`.